+1 781-491-0874

 Nicaragua Customs (Dirección General de Servicios Aduaneros - DGA) determines and assesses all import taxes and duties.
 The carrier will collect these fees on behalf of customs before releasing your package.

-Can I estimate the total cost of my shipment before it arrives?
+Can I estimate the total cost of my shipments taxes and duties before it arrives?

 You can estimate costs by calculating 15% VAT on the CIF value plus any applicable duty if your shipment exceeds $200 USD, then adding carrier handling fees.
 Final charges are determined by customs and the carrier upon arrival.